MicrosoftDocs/azure-devops-docs/docs/user-guide/services.md

 See [Backlogs, boards, and plans](../boards/backlogs/backlogs-boards-plans.md) for an overview of each.

-## Pipelines
+## Azure Pipelines

-**Pipelines** provides an integrated set of features to support building and deploying your applications.
+**Azure Pipelines** provides an integrated set of features to support building and deploying your applications.

 # [New navigation](#tab/new-nav)